Microsoft DOS attrib command

 attrib -h config.sys

-This command does the opposite of the example shown before this command.
+This command does the opposite of the example shown before this one.
 Instead of hiding the file this command makes the file visible if hidden.

 attrib +r +h autoexec.bat

-Finally, this example adds two attributes to the autoexec.bat and makes the file read-only as well as hidden.
+Finally, this example adds two attributes to the autoexec.bat and makes the file read-only and hidden.

 Extended information